 Advice and Feedback hours will be confirmed at the start of Term 2 (2018).

 Since January 2016 Francesca has worked as a Research Project Officer and Research Grants Administrator for Professor Tom Sorell and the Interdisciplinary Ethics Research Group.
-She has particular expertise in research project management, and workshop and conference organisation.
+She has particular expertise in research project management, new bid development, and workshop/conference organisation.